-- Athletic participation promotes physical fitness and healthy body awareness. - 2.
-Spirited and sportsmanlike competition within the rules honors the sport, the student-athletes, the coaches, the officials, and the spectators; and it encourages pride in the School community. - 3.
-Athletic participation should instill valuable personal qualities such as mental alertness, leadership, dedication, perseverance, grace under pressure, learning from disappointment, and humility in victory. - 4.
-The student-athletes, coaches, parents, faculty, and spectators are representatives of St. Anne's-Belfield School before, during, and after athletic contests.
-As ambassadors of the School, they are expected to model our brand by displaying respect for officials, opponents, and fans from the other school.
+- Athletic participation promotes physical fitness and a healthy body awareness. - Spirited and sportsmanlike competition within the rules honors the sport, student-athletes, coaches, officials, and spectators; and it encourages pride in the School community. - Athletic participation should instill valuable personal qualities such as mental alertness, leadership, dedication, perseverance, grace under pressure, learning from disappointment, and humility in victory.